joshinihal/react-seasons/README.md

 # react-seasons
-A react app which determines season using user's location.
+A react app which determines current season using user's location.

 # Requirements